trikota/flask_hashcash/README.md

 Force user to send Hashcash proof-of-work with each request.

 All magic happens in cookies.
-Don't worry about including PoW in each request.
+Don't worry about including PoW by hand.
 Multiple tabs opened is not a problem.

 It's very easy to use:
 ```python